Is Site Audit a Replacement for Semrush or Ahrefs?

 Related Reading

-- Scan vs SEO Audit Tools Comparison
+- Site Audit vs SEO Audit Tools Comparison

 - Flat Fee vs Usage-Based Pricing